mapossum/spa/README.md

 5.  functions (what they are, why you would use them and what they look like in when you write them in python code).
 6.  what do map, filter and reduce functions do?

-Note: you will absolutly not have to write code for the items below, just interpret
+####Note: you will absolutly not have to write code for the items below, just interpret:
 1.  modules - what they are
 2.  arcpy - running arcgis tools in arcpy and accessing geometry
 3.  gdal/shapely/fiona - same as above